Members Voluntary Liquidation (MVL)

 - The liquidator has the ability to restructure a business, perhaps using a hive down and to distribute assets (or shares in subsidiaries) in specie.

-- An MVL can be used as a means of resolving a shareholder dispute as the company will no longer trade and when the liquidation is complete the company simply ceases to exist.
+- An MVL can be used as a means of resolving a shareholder dispute as the company will no longer trade, plus when the liquidation is complete the company simply ceases to exist.

 - An MVL is quick and fairly cheap compared to other restructuring procedures.